 - Patents and licenses coordinated by the Technology Transfer Office and involving participants from a foreign country.

 Researchers must disclose all relevant information when providing their supervisor with a document for approval that entails a foreign activity or institution.
-Supervisors should solicit input from appropriate IC support staff (such as the IC Deputy Ethics Counselor, Ethics Coordinator, or Ethics Specialist) and must carefully consider whether the information provided in one document, in the context of other approved activities, might lead to a perception (or reality) of undue foreign influence.
+Supervisors should solicit input from appropriate IC support staff (such as the IC Deputy Ethics Counselor, Ethics Coordinator, or Ethics Specialist) and must carefully consider whether the information provided in one document, in the context of other approved activities, might lead to a perception (or reality) of undue foreign interference.

 Selected Relevant Policies